MedPath

 Detailed Description

-Patients hospitalized in the intensive care unit (ICU) and developing clinical manifestations of cerebral vasospasm will undergo a computerized tomography (CT) angiography and a CT perfusion scan.
-If the vasospasm will be confirmed by the CT imaging, a cervical sympathetic nerve block under ultrasound guidance will be performed.
+Patients hospitalized in the intensive care unit (ICU) and developing clinical manifestations of cerebral vasospasm will be transferred to the neuro-interventional radiology suite for vasospasm treatment.
+After the vasospasm is confirmed by the angiography followed by a flat panel-computed tomography perfusion (FP-CTP) scan, a cervical sympathetic nerve block under ultrasound guidance will be performed.

 Patients will have a daily monitoring of their neurological function and of their cerebral blood flow with transcranial doppler in the ICU.